8 Common Problems Caused By Simple Vitamin Deficiencies

 Just eating enough meat or beans can help you get iron in.

-Zinc is another one you could be low on if you’ve been through a virus or medical intervention.
+Zinc is another one you could be low on if you’ve been through a medical intervention.

 You can get zinc back up by taking in 10-30 milligrams a day.